Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 Traumatic events or changes in environment

 Stress at school can increase if a child is also facing a traumatic life event.
-Unfortunate events like house fires, car accidents, or natural disasters affect a child’s life deeply, creating fear and feelings of anxiety that linger long after the event itself has passed.
+Unfortunate events like house fires, car accidents, or natural disasters affect a child’s life deeply.
+It can create fear and feelings of anxiety that linger long after the event itself has passed.

 Significant changes in their daily routine can also impact them negatively.
-Picking up and moving to a new school or neighborhood can cause social phobia, specifically, worrying about fitting in and making new friends.
-Adapting to these types of transitions takes time, but early intervention can help children ease into new routines and soften the disruption to their daily life.
+Picking up and moving to a new school or neighborhood can cause social phobia.

 Even small changes in daily activities can feel overwhelming for younger children.